Blog Post Thumbnail

 Your hot desking strategy shouldn't be set in stone.
 The best way to know if it's working is to ask the people who use it every day.
 Make gathering feedback a regular part of your process.
 You can use simple tools like Slack polls, anonymous surveys, or informal check-ins during team meetings.
 Ask specific questions: Is it easy to find a desk?
 Are there enough quiet spaces?
 What could make the experience better?
 The most important part is to act on what you learn.
 When your team sees their suggestions being implemented, it builds trust and shows that you’re committed to creating a workplace that truly supports them.

-Provide Training and Ongoing Support
+Offer Clear Training and Support

 A smooth transition to hot desking starts with great communication and support.
 Before you launch, host a brief training session to walk everyone through the new process.
 Show them how to use the booking software, where to find supplies, and who to contact for IT help.
 Make sure everyone has access to the necessary equipment, like ergonomic chairs and reliable Wi-Fi, no matter where they sit.
 This initial guidance helps eliminate confusion and ensures your team feels confident and prepared from day one.
 By providing clear instructions and ongoing support, you set everyone up for a positive and productive experience in your new flexible office.